ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-01-25-forward-kinematics-stanford-manipulator.md

 For the Stanford Arm, here are the DH Parameters:

+{% include table-caption.html caption="DH Parameters for the Stanford Arm" %}

 | Joint |   Joint Angle   |   Link Offset   | Link Length | Link Twist |
 |:-----:|:--------------:|:---------:|:-----:|:----------:|
 | 1     | $$\theta_{1}$$ | $$d_{1}$$ |   0   |     -90    |